robwhelan/datalake/README.md

 How:
 1. First, run the main.yaml script.
 This will generate, among other things, a glue database, all your s3 buckets, and crawlers.
-Be sure to edit the file `main-template-parameters.json`.

 from the root directory:
 ```bash
 $ bash create-datalake.sh <name-of-your-stack> <https path to main.yaml>
 ```
+Be sure to edit the file `main-template-parameters.json`.
+TODO: change this to accept parameters to the command, instead of editing the parameters file.

 Example:
 ```bash